 It all starts with a place.

-Where I’ve been is what I write about.
+Where I’ve been is what I

 as ”heartfelt, funny and poignant.”